metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_policy_v2beta1_manifest.md

 - `allow_insecure_registry` (Boolean) AllowInsecureRegistry allows insecure access to a registry.
 - `providers` (List of String) Providers specifies a list of OCI Registry names, whose authentication providers are provided.It can be of one of these values: default,google,azure,amazon,github.
 - `secrets` (List of String) Secrets specifies a list of secrets that are provided for credentials.Secrets must live in the Kyverno namespace.

+<a id="nestedatt--spec--rules--verify_images--validate"></a>
+### Nested Schema for `spec.rules.verify_images.validate`

+Optional:

+- `deny` (Attributes) Deny defines conditions used to pass or fail a validation rule. (see [below for nested schema](#nestedatt--spec--rules--verify_images--validate--deny))
+- `message` (String) Message specifies a custom message to be displayed on failure.

+<a id="nestedatt--spec--rules--verify_images--validate--deny"></a>
+### Nested Schema for `spec.rules.verify_images.validate.deny`

+Optional:

+- `conditions` (Map of String) Multiple conditions can be declared under an 'any' or 'all' statement.
+A direct listof conditions (without 'any' or 'all' statements) is also supported for backwards compatibilitybut will be deprecated in the next major release.See: https://kyverno.io/docs/writing-policies/validate/#deny-rules